 Sure, this week was bad.
 But other weeks will be much better, and the best part of my strategy?
 I never have to worry about predicting those weeks, any more than I had to worry about avoiding this week.
 I’ll just keep swimming.

 PS.
-If you’re interested in getting started investing yourself, you can get your first $10,000 managed for free for a year by signing up with Wealthsimple using this link.
+If you’re interested in getting started investing yourself, you can get a $50 bonus for investing $500 through Wealthsimple using this link.